Plants in Iceland | Flora Under the Arctic Circle

 That is not to say that there are no trees in Iceland!
 In recent years, considerable efforts have been made to recultivate woodlands with a significant degree of success.

-Over 85 foreign tree species have been introduced to Iceland, the most common and triumphant to flourish include the sitka spruce (Picea sitchensis), black cottonwood (Populus trichocarpa) and lodgepole pine (Pinus contorta).
-These varieties originate from Alaska and are grown as a sapling in Icelandic greenhouses as it is illegal to import live trees into Iceland.
+Over 85 foreign tree species have been introduced to Iceland, the most common and triumphant to flourish include the Sitka spruce (Picea sitchensis), black cottonwood (Populus trichocarpa), and lodgepole pine (Pinus contorta).
+These varieties originate from Alaska and are grown as saplings in Icelandic greenhouses, as it is illegal to import live trees into Iceland.

-Common native plants species include the downy birch (Betula pubescens), the rowan (Sorbus Aucuparia), the tea-leafed willow (Salix phylicifolia), and less frequently the Aspen (Populus tremula).
-Most of these grow to shrub height with the birch reaching the maximum height of 15-metres (but most often only 4-5-metres).
+Common native plant species include the downy birch (Betula pubescens), the rowan (Sorbus Aucuparia), the tea-leafed willow (Salix phylicifolia), and, less frequently, the Aspen (Populus tremula).
+Most of these grow to shrub height, with the birch reaching the maximum height of 50 feet (15 metres), but most often only 13-16 feet (4-5 metres).

-The largest forest is Hallormsstaðaskógur and it can be found in the East of Iceland, close to the idyllic town of Egilsstaðir.
+The largest forest is Hallormsstadaskogur, and it can be found in East Iceland, close to the quiet town of Egilsstadir.

 Mountain Avens (Dryas octopetala)